rozachatz/money-transfer-api/README.md

 ## Architecture
 ### Presentation Layer:
-- **Controller**: Acts as an intermediary between the client (Java program) and the server (localhost:8080).
+- **Controller**: Acts as an intermediary between the client (Curl) and the server (localhost:8080).
 It processes the requests, performs necessary operations, and returns the appropriate response to the client.
 - **Data Transfer Object (DTO)**: Container that represents the data transferred between the client and the server.

 ### Service Layer: